crypt0biwan/rareartlabs/README.md

 After that I was searching the [Web Archive](https://web.archive.org) for any additional data.
 Luckily a couple of files were archived and I was able to find some JavaScript and additional data of the original rareart.io website.

 I also managed to extract the token ABI (which is stored in `abis/ERC20token.json`).

+It turned out the Rare Art people proposed an EIP to be able to add metadata to an ERC20 token, just like an ERC721 token has (tokenURI field).
+More about this [can be found on Github](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1046.md).
+So basically all the tokens they created had a modified ERC20 contract to include an IPFS link!

-With this information I was able to extract the name, supply and IPFS information of all the Rare Art artworks 💪
+With all this information I was able to extract the name, supply and IPFS link information of all the Rare Art artworks 💪

 ---